sahanushka20/SYNCLAB/readme.md

   <img width="521" alt="Email Verification" src="https://github.com/Slacky300/REAL_TIME_EDIFY/assets/98531038/1ecad94d-eb4b-408c-9b84-9434a9994461">
 </p>

-To enhance security and user authentication, RealTimeEdify implements email verification for user accounts.
+To enhance security and user authentication, SYNCLAB implements email verification for user accounts.
 Users receive an email with a verification link upon registration.

-To enhance security and user authentication, RealTimeEdify implements email verification for user accounts.
+To enhance security and user authentication, SYNCLAB implements email verification for user accounts.
 Users receive an email with a verification link upon registration.

 ### 4. Real-Time Editing

-Quill, a powerful and customizable WYSIWYG editor, is integrated into RealTimeEdify to provide a seamless real-time editing experience.
+Quill, a powerful and customizable WYSIWYG editor, is integrated into SYNCLAB to provide a seamless real-time editing experience.
 Users can see live updates as collaborators edit the document.

 ## Technologies Used